slyguy5646/CircuitMacro/README.md

    -  If you don't have CircuitPython setup yet, a great guide can be found [here](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)

     -  If you have an editor like VS Code that will work fine.
 I personally recommend Thonny because you can execute code on and interact with your board right from the editor.
 A download and setup tutorial is available [here](https://www.youtube.com/watch?v=_ouzuI_ZPLs&ab_channel=CoreElectronics) (you can skip to about the 0:40 mark to get to the tutorial).
-This guide uses MicroPython but make sure you select CircuitPython as the interpreter for this guide to work.
+The Thonny setup guide uses MicroPython but make sure you select CircuitPython as the interpreter for this guide to work.

 ### Software Setup:
 1. Grab the `adafruit_hid` folder from this repository or from the official CircuitPython Libraries Bundle which includes all of the current CircuitPython libraries(You can download it [here](https://circuitpython.org/libraries)).